brown-studios/minuet/README.md

 * Set the thermostat to automatically run the fan at your chosen temperature setpoint, fan speed, and direction.
 * Customize the [ESPHome](https://esphome.io/) configuration to add new features that better meet your needs.
 * Connect lights to your fan with the lighting and load accessory board.
-* Connect your own environmental sensors and peripherals to Minuet's built-in [QWIIC](https://www.sparkfun.com/qwiic) I2C port and GPIO expansion header.
+* Connect your own environmental sensors and accessories to Minuet's [QWIIC](https://www.sparkfun.com/qwiic) I2C port and GPIO expansion port.
 * The hardware and software is open source: help make it better and share your improvements with others.

 ## Author's note and project status